micahpaul/micahpaul.github.io/equip/notes/week-1.md

 Outlining a Poem
 ---
-Let's start with a fairly straightforward example: Robert Frost's "Stopping By Woods on a Snowy Evening."
+We'll begin with a fairly traditional, straightforward example: Robert Frost's "Stopping By Woods on a Snowy Evening."